MischaU8/yumyum/modelling/create-a-t-pipe-junction__Pzy0bcRAP0.md

 yum yum
-Floyd here with a quick look at creating a t-pipe junction in plasticity start with a cylinder duplicate it rotate it
+Floyd here with a quick look at creating a t-pipe junction in Plasticity start with a cylinder duplicate it rotate it
 90 degrees and then move it above the original cylinder select the bottom face